wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    <pre>setcap -r /usr/bin/vault</pre>

-1. Get the URL of the Hashicorp Vault instance you'll be using.
+1. Get the URL of the HashiCorp Vault instance you'll be using.

    To use Docker Compose to run a contaiinerized Vault instance on your laptop for testing, see https://modularsystems.io/blog/securing-secrets-python-vault/